 Who we are

-We are a Customer Service Excellent Standard accredited team based at the Centre for Environment, Fisheries and Aquaculture Science (Cefas) laboratory in Weymouth, Dorset.
-Kevin Denham, who joined FHI in 1991, was appointed Head of the Fish Health Inspectorate (FHI) on 1 May 2008 and the inspectorate reports to the Department for Environment, Food and Rural Affairs (Defra).
+We are a regulatory body based in the Centre for Environment, Fisheries and Aquaculture Science (Cefas) laboratory in Weymouth, Dorset and we report to the Department for Environment, Food and Rural Affairs (Defra).

 Our forms, guidance and publications